jitensinha98/SQLite-Database-Application/README.md

 # SQLite-Database-Application

-SQLite Database Application is a Database management software developed uding SQLite Database system and tkinter to develop th GUI platform of the application.
+SQLite Database Application is a Database management software developed using SQLite Database system and tkinter to develop th GUI platform of the application.

 ## Description